Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 Cinnamon sugar chex mix is a sweet, salty, and crunchy snack mix made with Chex cereal, pretzels, pecans, cinnamon, butter, and brown sugar.
 Full of cinnamon flavor and baked to sweet, crunchy perfection, this chex mix is highly addictive–one handful turns into ten in no time!

 The best part is, this easy Chex Mix with cinnamon sugar recipe makes a huge batch of chex mix- enough for up to 16 people.

 Now if you are like me, you may like to have a quick snack on hand for the family to much on or to serve up to unexpected guests.
 This sweet cinnamon sugar chex mix can be easily made ahead and can be kept at room temperature for up to two weeks.
 This makes it an ideal make-ahead treat for holiday parties and holiday gifting as well.

-If you’re in need of a few more snack mixes to serve at the upcoming parties and gatherings, this Fall snack mix is perfect for Thanksgiving or Fall in general, and these Peppermint bark muddy buddies are great at Christmas and throughout the holiday season.
+If you’re in need of a few more snack mixes to serve at the upcoming parties and gatherings, this Fall snack mix (no bake) is perfect for Thanksgiving or Fall in general, and these Peppermint bark muddy buddies are great at Christmas and throughout the holiday season.

 Cinnamon Chex Mix Ingredients